 Unity is a very powerful game engine.
-The full power can be utilized only when you can master unity scripting.
+Full power can be utilized only when you can master unity scripting.
 The basic unity scripting is very easy to learn, and can be picked up by anyone.
-Though, Unity visual scripting tools can help you make games without scripting, learning to script can give you a better control over the game engine.
+Though Unity visual scripting tools can help you make games without scripting, learning to script can give you better control over the game engine.

 Unity scripting is based on C#.
 A basic knowledge of variables, functions, classes should be enough to get you started in unity.
 Even if you haven’t worked with C# and have the knowledge of any other coding language, then you should get the hang of it in a few minutes.

-Start function in Unity is called when the Gameobject to which the script is attached is instantiated.
-If you are totally new to unity read our article on how to learn unity first.
-Start function is called only once during the object lifetime, i.e. if the object is destroyed and instantiated, then the Start function is called again.
+Start function in Unity is called when the Gameobject to which the script is attached is created.
+If you are totally new to Unity, then read our article on how to learn unity first.
+Start function is called only once during the object lifetime, i.e. if the object is created and destroyed, then the Start function is called again.

 So why do you use the Start function?
 Start function is used to set initial values to some variables and to spawn some objects needed with the Gameobject.
 For example, when you spawn a character, you need to set the health of the player to 100.
 You might need an enemy to spawn when the player is spawned.
 You can use the Start function for these.

 Update function in unity runs every frame of the game.
 The Update function is called on every frame when the Gameobject to which the script is attached is active.
 Update function has another variant called the FixedUpdate.
 Fixed update runs for every physics cycle.
 The difference is FixedUpdate is called for the same time interval in all devices.
 But, the time interval in which update is called depends on the device in which the game is running.
 As every device runs the game at different FPS.

 Update function is used for things that require continuous commands.
 For example, moving your game character.
 When moving your character, you need to check your character position every frame and adjust the direction and speed depending on the target position.
 Say your target is a moving one then you need to check your target position every frame too.